CWEzio/Notes/tools/vscode.md

 ## Drag and drop files
 You can drag a file from your local machine to the explorer to copy the file to the remote machine.
 You can also do the reverse things.
 For more information, refer to [this release note](https://github.com/microsoft/vscode-docs/blob/main/remote-release-notes/v1_36.md).
 > Make sure you have permission to these files.

+## Make ssh connection using the proxy
+- This is actually not set in VSCode.
+It is set for each remote connection.
+- Check my [`ssh.md` note] on how to set it in `~/.ssh/config`.

 # Extensions
 ## `clangd`